Lahma712/Cellular-Automaton/README.md

 To zoom in/out, click on the "zoom in"/"zoom out" buttons.

 To erase everything, click on the "clear" button.

 ![gif](https://media.giphy.com/media/cD0W6gHurzo0i3VShF/giphy.gif)

+(framerate/quality loss due to GIF conversion)